Icon CheckLast updated: February 27, 2023

 • con

-If you’re a high-risk driver, such as one with a spotty driving history or a poor credit score, then you probably know how difficult it can be to find car insurance.
+If you have a bad driving record or have a poor credit score, then you probably know how difficult it can be to find car insurance.
 Some providers charge high-risk drivers considerably higher rates, while others deny high-risk drivers coverage altogether.
 Not only does Acceptance offer insurance to high-risk drivers, but it also markets its services to them specifically.

 Reimbursement for Tickets